Mincelot/mobile_app_assignment/deliverables/iteration-02.review.md

  * From most to least important.
  * Refer/link to artifact(s) that show that a goal/task was met/completed.
  * If a goal/task was not part of the original iteration plan, please mention it.

+  Our task is basically divided into doing several different pages for our application, each page are fully implemented with core features.
+ 1. Registration page (insert screenshot)
+ 2. Login Page (insert screenshot of login page here)
+ 3. Account pages
+ 4. Message board
+ 5. Search page

 #### Goals and/or tasks that were planned but not met/completed: